urcsc174/2018-spring-csc174/syllabus.md

 - After the student has created their account, they can access the *CSC 174 Slack Workspace* here: [csc174.slack.com](https://csc174.slack.com/)
   - Consider bookmarking that address
   - For faster access, consider installing the Slack application for Windows, Mac, iOS, or Android

-- Also consider turning-on Slack notifications in the smartphone app
-  - Notifications can be customized so the student is not overwhelmed with notifications
+  - Also consider turning-on Slack notifications in the smartphone app; they can be customized so the student is not overwhelmed with notifications

 ## Grading